 - COST: $800 and up depending on the location, size, and inclusions

-- INCLUSION: furniture (sometimes not included), parking lot, internet (sometimes included)
+- INCLUDES: furniture (sometimes not included), parking lot, internet (sometimes included)

-- EXCLUSION: electricity, water, cable, internet, parking, service management fee (sometimes included depending on your real estate agent)
+- EXCLUDES: electricity, water, cable, internet, parking, service management fee (sometimes included depending on your real estate agent)

 - PROS: a spacious and all privacy you needed, good for expats families with children or pets